Skip Navigation

 Evaluate Energy Consumption

-First, collect data about the energy that your refrigeration equipment uses by referring to the component specification sheets.
+First, collect data about the energy that your commercial refrigeration equipment uses by referring to the component specification sheets.
 You should verify that the equipment is operating at the specified temperatures.
 If not, the controls could be set too cold, which wastes energy, or there could be a performance issue such as an iced coil or low refrigerant charge.
 If you notice equipment is not operating correctly, contact your refrigeration contractor.

 You can also contact your utility company.
-Ask if they can perform an energy audit to compare your energy usage to similar businesses that use refrigeration equipment.
+Ask if they can perform an energy audit to compare your energy usage to similar businesses that use commercial refrigeration equipment.
 They may even suggest ways to improve the efficiency of your equipment.

-In addition to checking your refrigeration equipment, look at your HVAC system settings.
+In addition to checking your commercial refrigeration equipment, look at your HVAC system settings.
 Refrigerated display cases are designed to operate in ambient temperatures of 75°F and 55% relative humidity (defined by ASHRAE).
-Ensuring that your HVAC equipment maintains good store conditions will reduce refrigeration equipment energy consumption, and it is more cost effective to have the HVAC equipment cooling the store instead of having the display cases dehumidifying it.
+Ensuring that your HVAC equipment maintains good store conditions will reduce commercial refrigeration equipment energy consumption, and it is more cost effective to have the HVAC equipment cooling the store instead of having the display cases dehumidifying it.

 Install Energy-Saving Features